open-wc/open-wc/docs/guides/community/base-libraries.md

 We recommend [lit-html](https://www.npmjs.com/package/lit-html) with the [lit-element](https://www.npmjs.com/package/lit-element) base class as a general-purpose library for building web components. `lit-html` is feature complete, extremely lightweight and offers a great development experience.
 Check out the [lit-html page](/developing/lit-html.html) for code examples and more information.

-In the code snippets throughout our documentation we use `lit-html` and `lit-element`, but our recommendations and tools are not specific to them.
+In the code snippets throughout our documentation, we use `lit-html` and `lit-element`, but our recommendations and tools are not specific to them.
 You should be able to use them with any web component library that follows browser standards.
-If you do run into issues, or have any questions, let us know about it!
+If you do run into issues or have any questions, let us know about it!

 ### Alternative libraries